quant-maker/sol-max/README.md

 Follow these steps to set up the project, configure environment variables, install dependencies, and run the server.
 ## 1. Install Project Dependencies

-To install all the libraries and dependencies use command:
+To install all the libraries and dependencies use this command:

 `npm install`